nkimotou/mugicha/README.md

 ## License

-This primer is licensed under the [MIT License](LICENSE.md).
+This primer is licensed under the [MIT License].
 Feel free to use and modify the content for your learning purposes.